omundy/dig250-game-art-dev/reference-sheets/Unity-Publishing.md

 <img width="275" src="../assets/img/logos/logo-unity-b-w.png">

-## Reference Sheet - Unity - Distribution & Publishing
+## Reference Sheet - Unity - Publishing

-Outline

-1. General
-1. Distributing to mobile
-    1. iOS
-    1. Android
-1. Distributing to Mac / PC
-    1. Mac App Store
-    1. Itch.io
-1. Other platforms

 ## General information

-To publish and distribute your game you generally need the following for each platform on which you intend to distribute.
+Building and publishing generally involve the following ***for each platform you distribute***.
+For example, to publish an iOS game:

-I'll start with an example ...

-> To publish an iOS game, you'll 1. build the project in Unity, which will compile all your code and assets and send it to 2.
-XCode which will further compile the project, and, 3. using your developer identity, 4. sign the files, 5. install it on your test device, and finally 6. upload the packaged game to accompany your images and text and make it available on the App Store.

-In the example above we have ...

-1. A build that translates your Unity game assets and code into native code for your target platform (iOS)
+1. In Unity, **Build** the project.
+This exports and translates Unity game assets and code into native code for your target platform (iOS).
-2. The software that packages your code and assets (XCode in the example)
+1. After the build is complete Unity then opens **XCode** which you use to...
+1. **Check** your build and further package your code and assets.
-3. A developer account to identify you (an Apple Developer account)
-4. A token or key to code sign your project (to identify you and your software, like a notary in real life)
+1. This requires a **developer account** to identify you (an Apple Developer account), and a token or key to code sign your project (to identify you and your software, like a notary in real life).
-5. A device to test the game locally (iPad or iPhone)
+1. You will also need a **test device** to install and test the game locally (iPad or iPhone).
-6. A distribution page where you enter text and images about your game (like on the [iOS app store](https://apps.apple.com/us/app/the-speed-of-thinking/id1263001692))
+1. Once you've created a **distribution page** where you enter text and images about your game ([example](https://apps.apple.com/us/app/the-speed-of-thinking/id1263001692))
+1. You can finally **upload the packaged game** to accompany your images and text, and **submit it for approval**, which will then make it available on the App Store.

+As you can see, it is not a simple task.
+However, if possible you should use [Unity Remote](https://docs.unity3d.com/2021.2/Documentation/Manual/UnityRemote5.html) to test your game on mobile before you do all of the work described above.

 ## Distributing to mobile

-Basically described in the example above.
-Also see information on building...

 1. [iOS](Unity-Building-to-iOS.md)
 1. [Android](Unity-Building-to-Android.md)